Work based learning

 Applying for an apprenticeship

 An applicant can request extra support known as 'reasonable adjustments' for help with the application process and for support on the apprenticeships itself (both at work and while studying).
-Young people should speak to their tutors or careers advisers at school or college if they have SEND reasonable adjustments can be made if applicable.
+Young people should speak to their tutors or careers advisers at school or college for more information.

 Supported internships